owlsdepartment/ovee/docs/component-decorators.md

 ## @module

 This decorator is a simple tool for retrieving any registered module instance.
 It uses `$app.getModule` under the hood.
-Similarly to `@el`, it should be used on class field.
-It accepts either module's name, or module itself.
-Second way is suggested, as it's independent of possibility of changing module's name.
+Similar to `@el`, it should be used on a class field.
+It accepts either module's name, or the module itself.
+The second way is suggested, as it's independent of the possibility of changing the module's name.

 Example: